wixdaq/Tokyo-Night-Themes/README.md

 Do you have a Theme that you would like to add to the list?
 [Email](mailto:wixdaq@proton.me) me!

+Made a website for this list and palettes.
+[Check it out](https://wixdaq.github.io/Tokyo-Night-Website/)

 ## Contents

 + [Color Palette](https://github.com/wixdaq/Tokyo-Night-Themes?tab=readme-ov-file#color-palette)